-Most retailers focus on getting new customers through the door but don’t have a strategy to bring them back.
+Most retailers focus on getting new customers through the door using social media or paid advertising, but they don’t have a strategy to bring the existing shoppers back or make the new ones loyal so they keep on returning.

-This database is where the real opportunity is.
+This customer database is where the real opportunity is.
 It’s a goldmine, and it should be mined.

 The easiest sales in your business are from customers who have already bought from you, and that’s where a customer database beats social media every time.